Michaelangel007/apple2_fantavision_reloaded/README.md

 # Boot Tracing Stage 1b

-Since we'll be typing in the same commands over and over again let's make a "Turn-Key" system on our DOS data disk.
+Since we'll be typing in the same commands over and over again let's make a "Turn-Key" system on our `Fanta.Work` DOS data disk.

 ```asm
     1EEE:A2 00      LDX #$00